no-more-secrets/parsco/README.md

 -----------------------

 ## chr
-The `chr` parser consumes a char that must be c, otherwise it fails.
+The `chr` parser consumes a char that must be `c`, otherwise it fails.
 ```cpp
 parser<char> chr( char c );
 ```